Sanaz-salari/DSE6000_Project/README.md

 #
-The charts and narration were presented in this repository are defined as a Dashboard using Plotly Dash and here are the details of this project:
+The charts and narration were presented in this repository are defined as a Dashboard using Plotly Dash and some details of this project are as follows:
 At least 20 different types of correlations, frequencies, and/or relationships between various independent and dependent variables with meaningful plots of 5 different types were shown.
 The considered assumptions and findings were explained before and after each plot.
 Different querieswere used to bring out some meaningful results